Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 The total length of all your reviews for a given book edition should, ideally, be under 3,000 characters, according to Amazon.
 But that’s just a recommendation, not a hard-and-fast requirement.

 You’ll also want to select quotes that are unique from each other.
-Vague platitudes multiple times don’t have the same effect on the reader as more varied and more specific praise.
+Vague platitudes multiple times don’t have the same effect on the reader as more varied or more specific praise.

 Amazon Editorial Review guidelines